carlohamalainen/carlohamalainen.github.io/_posts/2008-08-16-pizza-recipe.md

 In a large bowl mix together the water, yeast, sugar, and milk.
 Leave it for 5-10 minutes until the yeast starts to make things foamy.

 Slowly mix in the flour using a wooden spoon.
-Don&#8217;t try to get the whole 2.5 cups in!
+Don't try to get the whole 2.5 cups in!
 Keep going until you have a fairly wet dough, then transfer to a lightly dusted surface and knead for a few minutes.
 The dough will be rather tricky to work with.

 Cover with gladwrap and let rise until double in size.
 Punch down, cover, and leave to rise again.